 - Susan West Montgomery, vice president | National Trust for Historic Preservation

 - Lisa Craig, chief of historic preservation | City of Annapolis, Maryland

 - Bonnie Burnham, president and CEO | World Monuments Fund

 Featuring an impressive roster of industry leaders, the annual School of Building Arts Lecture Series brings renowned design professionals to the university to present a lecture, visit classes, provide portfolio reviews and meet with students.

 Discover more SCAD events on our calendar

 SCAD offers a diverse selection of electives allowing a focus on the specific areas of preservation design you prefer.
 Classes in urban design, architectural history, sustainability and planning expand your understanding of the built environment and creative strategies for revitalizing communities.
 Interior design and architecture study enhances practices for adaptation of existing buildings.
 Students interested in the management of heritage resources can explore digital technologies, conservation science, museum studies and themed entertainment design.

 Learn in a world-class museum environment

-All architectural history students at SCAD enjoy easy access to the SCAD Museum of Art, Savannah's premier contemporary art museum.
+All historic preservation students at SCAD enjoy easy access to the SCAD Museum of Art, Savannah's premier contemporary art museum.
 The award-winning facility serves as a teaching museum where you can attend academic classes, film screenings, gallery talks, annual events and more, including lectures and workshops with renowned visiting artists.

 Visit the SCAD Museum of Art